Upcoming Regular Events

 Wednesday, October 22nd at 10:00 am (Room 2)

 A crafting clinic where participants learn to make simple decorative paper crafts at the library.
 This months craft is creating fall wreaths.

 This event is free and open to the public.
 Registration required.
 Register at https://peachtreecitylibrary.eventbrite.com.

 Mobile Career Resource Center Presented by Atlanta Regional Workforce Board

-Monday, April 8th at 10:00 am to 3:00 pm
+Monday, October 14th at 10:00 am to 3:00 pm

 The Mobile Career Resource Center is a 13-station state of the art fully accessible computer lab.
 The unit offers a full array of services and has a private interview area as well as the option of dividing the classroom area into two separate rooms.
 The Mobile Career Resource Center provides workforce solutions for businesses and individuals.
 Businesses may use the mobile unit for recruiting, pre-employment screening, interviewing and training.
 Individuals will be served through various job search/career development activities such as on-line job search, resume and cover letter development, on-line tutorials and individual assessments and exploration of training eligibility and options.